SteeltoeOSS/Documentation/api/v4/management/cloud-foundry.md

 When running in Cloud Foundry, it is possible to access the endpoints via the [hypermedia](./hypermedia.md) URL, which defaults to `/actuator`.
 In other words, you can also access all your endpoints from this URL prefix.
 For example, the [info](./info.md) endpoint would be accessible at `/actuator/info`.

 While the endpoints provided on the `/cloudfoundryapplication` path are secured as described above, the endpoints provided on the `/actuator` path are not.
-For this reason, only health and info are exposed by default and others must be exposed explicitly.
+For this reason, all endpoints are exposed by default at `/cloudfoundryapplication`, but only health and info are exposed by default at `/actuator`.
 In addition, the endpoints may be secured by whatever security mechanism the application itself uses.
 For more details, see [securing actuators](./using-endpoints.md#securing-endpoints).

+> [!CAUTION]
+> Applying an authorization policy on `/actuator` will also impact `/cloudfoundryapplication`, which will break the integration with Apps Manager.

 ## Configure Settings